pachecodt/CovidChatbot/README.md

 You will need to have a server listening for information on the /bot route.

-In this project I recommend twilio taht is already in specifications.
+In this project I recommend twilio wich is already in specifications.
 You cancreate an free account [here](https://www.twilio.com/).

 After that configure the message settings to the router in the project and than you can use it for SMS or whasapp messages.